calebwoods/calebwoods.github.io/_drafts/owasp-password-hashing-ruby.md

 date:   2014-08-25 17:15:00
 ---

 This week I've been working on extracting a Ruby service for authentication out of a legacy Java application.
-This particular application was using a version of the [OWASP Hashing example for Java](https://www.owasp.org/index.php/Hashing_Java) which caused to do some research on secure passwords.
+This particular application was using a version of the [OWASP Hashing example for Java](https://www.owasp.org/index.php/Hashing_Java) which prompted me to do some research on secure passwords.

 ### What make a secure password?